A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Q7

-Every student who completes the program earns an official Sollemnis credential at one of three levels — Completion, Distinction, or Honors — based on their weekly performance scores across five leadership domains.
+Every student who completes the program earns an official Sollemnis credential.
+There are four levels.
+Growth Recognition is awarded to students who attended and demonstrated measurable improvement.
+Completion, Distinction, and Honors are awarded based on weekly performance scores across five leadership domains.
 The credential comes with a unique Verification ID that institutions can confirm independently.
 Students can include it on high school applications, scholarship essays, and any document where demonstrated leadership and economic thinking matters.
-It is a real institutional credential — not a participation trophy.
+It is a real institutional credential, not a participation trophy.

 Tap to Close ↺